 • Key parties include the GAC, DOC, any relevant regional council, the New Zealand Conservation Authority, any relevant conservation board and any other representative organisation(s) the Minister considers appropriate.

-2. Drafting of a herd management plan – a draft herd management plan that is consistent with existing conservation legislation will be prepared.
+2. Drafting of a HMP – a draft HMP that is consistent with existing conservation legislation will be prepared.

 • Key parties are consulted as part of development of the draft.
 This may include seeking advice on proposed delegation of HOSI management powers to the GAC and funding.

-3. Public consultation – the draft herd management plan will be released for public consultation.
+3. Public consultation – the draft HMP will be released for public consultation.

 • Officials will support the Minister to analyse submissions and consider feedback.